WildernessLabs/Meadow.TensorFlow/Source/Driver/readme.md

-# Meadow.Foundation.RTLite
+# Meadow.Foundation.RTLiteForMicrocontrollers

-**RTLite (formerly TensorFlow Lite) for Microcontrollers integration for Wilderness Labs Meadow**
+**RTLite for Microcontrollers for use with Wilderness Labs Meadow**

-The **RTLiteForMicrocontrollers** library provides RTLite for Microcontrollers integration for the [Wilderness Labs](http://www.wildernesslabs.co) Meadow .NET IoT platform, enabling machine learning capabilities on Meadow F7 hardware.
+The **Meadow.RTLiteForMicrocontrollers** library is included in the **Meadow.Foundation.RTLiteForMicrocontrollers** nuget package and is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform.

+This driver is part of the [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/) peripherals library, an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT applications.

 For more information on developing for Meadow, visit [developer.wildernesslabs.co](http://developer.wildernesslabs.co/).